blog

 • Tennessee

 Given the widespread use of the internet and easy access to real estate listings, some prospective buyers feel that can get through the process of purchasing a house on their own.
-However, using the services of a professional real estate agent might be in your best interest.
-According to data released by the National Association of Realtors, 87% of buyers bought their homes through real estate agents or brokers in 2018.
+However, this is one of the mistakes first-time homebuyers should avoid.
+According to data collated by the National Association of Realtors, 89% of buyers bought their homes through real estate agents or brokers in 2023.

 Typically, the seller pays the buyer’s agent’s commission, so this is an aspect you don’t have to worry about.
 In addition, a real estate agent can:

-Not getting all the details surrounding a purchase in writing makes it to the list of buying mistakes to avoid for good reason.
-There have been instances of homebuyers assuming that the kitchen appliances they see during their inspections are part of the deal, only to find kitchens bereft of any equipment after the deal is done.
+Not getting all the details surrounding a purchase in writing is among the most common home buying mistakes that can turn ugly in the future.
+There have been instances of homebuyers assuming that the kitchen appliances they see during their inspections are part of the deal, only to find the kitchen bereft of any equipment after the deal is done.

 Conclusion